olivierjan/ROM-software-for-6502-SBC/README.md

 ## Building the ROM:

-First, you need to chose memory locations and adjust it in the source files and in the makefiles.
+First, you need to chose memory locations and adjust it in the ROM.s file.
+If you don't want to use t
 Offset needs to be defined in each make file for srec_cat to build the correct binary.

 You can also select which ACIA you want to build for by editing Serial.s.